gdavidbutler/pthreadChannel/README.md

 For a background on Channels see Russ Cox's [Bell Labs and CSP Threads](https://swtch.com/~rsc/thread/).

 * Channels, by default, store a single message.
-(See Store, below.)
+(For more, see Store, below.)
 * Any number of pthreads can Put/Get on a Channel.
 * A pthread can Put/Get on any number of Channels.
-* Two pthreads can use a Channel in bi-directional (half-duplex) mode (alternating PutWait/Get calls).
+* Message semantics can include ownership delegation (to avoid application level locking complexities).
-* Message semantics should include ownership delegation.
-E.g.:
+NOTE: messages are discarded on last chanClose().
+(To avoid leaking memory, chanGet() till chanOsShut).
   * putting pthread: m = malloc(), init(m), chanPut(chan, m).
   * getting pthread: chanGet(chan, &m), use(m), free(m).
 * Channels can be Put/Get on channels!
-IMPORANT: chanOpen a chan_t before passing it (delegating chanClose) to eliminate chanClose/chanOpen races.
-E.g.:
+NOTE: chanOpen a chan_t before passing it (delegating chanClose) to eliminate chanClose/chanOpen races.
   * requesting pthread: chanOpen(responseChan), chanPut(theirChan, responseChan), response = chanGet(responseChan).
   * responding pthread: responseChan = chanGet(myChan), chanPut(responseChan, response), chanClose(responseChan).